 Lights dazzle above the cars on Front Street.
 You’ll hear Christmas music as you shop the many stores including Louisiana’s oldest general store.
 While you’re walking around, satisfy your hunger at one of many restaurants and food vendors along the banks of the river, Front Street, and downtown.
 You’ll find everything from Italian to sushi to the famous Natchitoches Meat Pies to feast on as well as many tasty snacks and desserts.
 Along the lake stands many of the set pieces that reflect beautifully off the water.
 The bridges are decorated with flags and lights as well.

 Saturday nights are the premier nights for the Natchitoches Christmas Festival.
 First, listen to some great bands on the new Riverbank Stage.
 Second, children can enjoy the Holiday Kids Fest.
 Most important will be the fireworks that happen at 7:00pm.
-Admission may be charged to the Saturday events.
 Download the calendar of events here.

 Jill offers these tips if you plan to visit Louisiana’s oldest permanent settlement for the Christmas lights.